Upper Canada Rebellion: Confrontation

-Toronto Rebellion

 Peter Matthews was one of several delegates in support of revolt, in an October 1837 meeting with other reformists and rebels.

-Rolph tried to warn Mackenzie about the warrant for his arrest but could not find him so delivered the message to Lount instead.
-Upon receiving Rolph's message Lount marched a group of rebels into Toronto for December 4.
+Rolph tried to warn Mackenzie about the warrant for his arrest but could not find him, so he delivered the message to Lount instead.
+Upon receiving Rolph's message, Lount marched a group of rebels into Toronto for December 4.
 When hearing about this change, Mackenzie quickly tried to send a messenger to Lount to tell him not to arrive until December 7 but was unable to reach Lount in time.
 The men gathered at Montgomery's Tavern but were disappointed at the lack of preparation and the failure of the Lower Canada rebels.
-Although Lount wanted to launch an attack that night, other rebels leaders rejected that plan so that the troops could rest after their march and they could get information from Rolph about the status of rebels who lived in Toronto.
+Although Lount wanted to launch an attack that night, other rebel leaders rejected that plan so that the troops could rest after their march and they could get information from Rolph about the status of rebels who lived in Toronto.

 A loyalist named Robert Moodie saw the large gathering at Montgomery's Tavern and rode towards Toronto to warn the officials.
 The rebels set up a roadblock south of the tavern on Yonge Street that Moodie tried riding through.
-He was wounded in an ensuing battle and taken to the tavern, where he died several hours later in severe pain.
-Another horseman saw the rebel's march into Toronto and notified Fitzgibbon, who tried unsuccessfully to have officials take action.
+He was wounded in an ensuing skirmish and taken to the tavern, where he died several hours later.
+Another horseman saw the rebel's march into Toronto and notified FitzGibbon, who tried unsuccessfully to have officials take action.

 Colonel Robert Moodie was fatally shot outside of Montgomery's Tavern in an attempt to lead loyalists through the roadblock.

 On December 4, Mackenzie and other rebels were patrolling the area and encountered Alderman John Powell and Archibald Macdonald.
 Mackenzie took both men prisoner but did not search them for weapons as they gave their word that they did not have any.
-As they were approaching Montgomery's Tavern Powell mortally shot Anthony Anderson in the neck and escaped back to Toronto to report to Bond Head.
+As they were approaching Montgomery's Tavern, Powell mortally shot Anthony Anderson in the neck and escaped back to Toronto to report to Head.
 The rebel leaders met that night to discuss who would become the rebellion's leader after the death of Anderson and Lount's refusal to lead on his own.
 It was decided that Mackenzie would become the leader.